BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_FiniteStateMachine.md

 ### Transitions out of Dispute Pause Phase
 If Dispute Verdict = return to Execution, the system will move from the Dispute Pause Phase back to the Execution Phase.

-Else if Dispute Verdict = resolved to completion, the sytstem will move from the Dispute Pause Phase back to the Settlement Consideration Phase Phase.
+Else if Dispute Verdict = resolved to completion, the system will move from the Dispute Pause Phase back to the Settlement Consideration Pause Phase.

 ## Phase 4: Settlement Consideration Pause
 In this phase, the bond is evaluated against the Settlement Conditions for success or failure.
-Similarly to the Dispute Pause Phase, all system activity other than settlement consideration activity is paused during this phase.
+Similar to the Dispute Pause Phase, all system activity other than settlement consideration activity is paused during this phase.

 ### Transitions into Settlement Consideration Pause Phase
 1. A Propose Completion Event moves the system from the Execution Phase to the Settlement Consideration Pause Phase.